 Stage 2: Shift

 You're not fighting cravings anymore.
-You're just not a person who craves cigarettes.
-The same way you don't crave shoplifting, it's not part of who you are.
+You're just not a person who craves cigarettes, the same way you don't crave shoplifting.
+It's not part of who you are.

 Stage 3: Reinforce